 “What?”
 Mary asked, pausing in the doorway.

-Keira heard the bedroom door close as Mary exited.
+Keira heard the bedroom door close.
 She pulled the covers down and opened her pale blue eyes into the burning stream of sunlight coming through the opened blinds.

 “God!
 That’s bright.”

-Keira’s feet found their way out of the warm bed, onto the soft carpet, and then into her green felt slippers.
-She yawned and sat upright and rubbed a limp hand against her pasty eyelids and cheeks.
-Keira looked down at her closely bitten, unpolished nails.
+Keira pulled her feet out of the warm bed, onto the soft carpet, and then into her green felt slippers.
+She yawned and sat upright and rubbed a limp hand against her eyelids and cheeks.
+Keira looked down at her closely bitten nails.
 They looked awful, the skin underneath them red and cracking.
-She always hated shiny nail polish or anything particularly “girly,” much to Mary’s chagrin.
 Keira bit her nails to stubs.
-The bad habit stuck with her throughout foster care.

-She opened her right hand up, and studied the skin’s intersecting lines.
-They stitched themselves up from her palm into her fingers and formed what looked like a small triangle within a larger one.
+She opened her right hand up and studied her palm.
+Lines laced themselves together across the space and formed what looked like a small triangle within a larger one.
 She traced one side of the shape.
 This is my lifeline, I guess.
 Funny, there’s a gap in it, like one life ends and then another begins.

 Keira was still a virgin in spite of herself.
 Mary saw to that.

-“I smelled cigarette smoke on your jacket yesterday.
-You know we don’t approve of that,” Mary said as Keira, now fully dressed in tight black jeans and a black t-shirt, sauntered into the kitchen.
+"I smelled cigarette smoke on your jacket yesterday.
+You know we don’t approve of that,” Mary said as Keira, dressed in tight black jeans and a black t-shirt, sauntered into the kitchen.